Knighthawk76/Azure-Honeynet/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+BEFORE the hardening stage of the project, I deployed all the resources into a virtual network with no NSGs or firewalls enabled.
+The resources were left vulnerable to network traffic in order to log metrics, and to guage just how fast, and how hard my resources would be hit with malicious attempts to breach.
+The Virtual Machines had both their Network Security Groups, ACLs and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+After the 24 hour period, I hardened the Network Security Groups by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>